MGM Home Entertainment

-Metro-Goldwyn-Mayer Home Entertainment LLC (d/b/a MGM Home Entertainment and formerly known as MGM Home Video, MGM/CBS Home Video and MGM/UA Home Video) was the home video division of the American media company Metro-Goldwyn-Mayer (MGM), whose titles are exclusively distributed by Warner Bros.
-Home Entertainment.
+MGM Home Entertainment LLC (also known as Metro-Goldwyn-Mayer Home Entertainment, d/b/a MGM Home Entertainment and formerly known as MGM Home Video, MGM/CBS Home Video and MGM/UA Home Video) is the home video distribution arm of the American media company Metro-Goldwyn-Mayer that was founded in 1978.
+It is owned by Amazon MGM Studios, a subsidiary of Amazon.

+Their releases are currently distributed by Warner Bros.
+Home Entertainment since 2020 (and 2021 through Studio Distribution Services).

+Starting with the 4K UHD, Blu-ray and DVD release of Fallout on July 8, 2025, television series solely produced by Amazon MGM Studios are distributed through MGM Home Entertainment.

 History

 1978–1982

-In 1978, the company was established as MGM Home Video, releasing MGM films and TV shows.
-In 1980, MGM joined forces with CBS Video Enterprises, the home video division of the CBS television network, and established MGM/CBS Home Video.
+In 1978, the company was established as MGM Home Video, releasing MGM films and television series.
+On June 4, 1980, MGM announced that it joined forces with CBS Video Enterprises, the home video division of the CBS television network, and formed MGM/CBS Home Video.
 In October of that year, they released their first batch of Betamax and VHS tapes.

 The initial printings of all 24 films were packaged in brown leather clamshell cases with gold lettering; they were presented to CBS executives.
 Later printings of these films, as well as all printings of later releases by MGM/CBS, were packaged in oversized gray book-style boxes with either the MGM Abstract Lion print logo or CBS Video print logo in the upper right hand corner of the packaging.
 MGM/CBS also issued some early tapes of Lorimar product; those releases would instead bear the Lorimar print logo where the MGM or CBS Video print logo would normally be.

-In 1981, MGM/CBS and Samuel Goldwyn Home Entertainment co-marketed five titles, mainly independent titles, with CBS Video Enterprises handling distribution of its titles.
+In 1981, MGM/CBS and Samuel Goldwyn Home Entertainment began to co-market certain Goldwyn titles, with CBS Video Enterprises handling distribution on Goldwyn's behalf.